hotosm/osm-fieldwork/docs/programs.md

 ## convert.py

-The convert.py module is part of the odkconvert package and provides functionality for converting ODK forms between different formats using a YAML configuration file.
+The convert.py module is part of the osm_fieldwork package and provides functionality for converting ODK forms between different formats using a YAML configuration file.

 ### Usage:
 To use convert.py, you'll need to create a YAML configuration file that specifies the input and output formats for the conversion process.
 Here's an example configuration file: